LeMyst/WikibaseIntegrator/README.md

 # Set an english label but don't modify it if there is already an entry
 item.labels.set(language='en', value='An updated item', action_if_exists=ActionIfExists.KEEP)

-# Set an french description and replace the existing one
+# Set a French description and replace the existing one
 item.descriptions.set(language='fr', value='Une description un peu longue', action_if_exists=ActionIfExists.REPLACE)

 item.claims.add(data)